vweevers/common-changelog/README.md

 ### 7.1.
 How is this different from Keep a Changelog?

+[Keep a Changelog](https://keepachangelog.com/) was one of the first complete guides for writing a changelog.
+It has solid principles and offers a high-level layout for a changelog.
+Common Changelog was born to fill in various gaps and leave less room for interpretation.
+Common Changelog is undoubtedly more opinionated, while equally striving for an approach that's suitable for any project.

+More specifically, there are some differences in the changelog format.

+**Additions**

+Common Changelog adds [references](#242-references), [authors](#243-authors) and a way to [highlight breaking changes](#244-prefixes).

+**Less categories**

 Common Changelog does not have `Deprecated` and `Security` categories.
-A deprecation can be listed under `Changed`.
+A deprecation can be listed under the `Changed` category.
 For example: "Deprecate the security category".

+**No Unreleased section**

-Common Changelog does not have an `Unreleased` section at the top of the changelog.
-Upcoming changes can be seen elsewhere.
-An `Unreleased` section does not speed up maintaining the changelog, in practice.
-If a commit or pull request makes a change, it cannot add itself to `CHANGELOG.md` <sup>CLARIFY</sup>.
+Common Changelog does not have an `Unreleased` section at the top of the changelog, which Keep a Changelog recommends for listing unreleased changes as they land in the main branch of the project.
+In practice, especially with Common Changelog's addition of [references](#242-references), this is an unproductive workflow:

+1. Although a commit or pull request could describe itself in the `Unreleased` section, it cannot add the necessary (self) references.
+These can only be added after the fact.
+2. First-time contributors can't be expected to update the changelog.
+Maintainers would have to commit that separately, resulting in a noisy git history.
+3. Writing a changelog requires a bird's-eye view of the project, while individual changes are typically best reviewed and discussed in isolation.

+**No `[YANKED]` tag**

-There is no `[YANKED]` tag (or other types of "tags" other than git tags) in Common Changelog.
-Instead use a historical note which is a more generic (but unparsable) format suitable for other notices too.
+Instead of a special notation for yanked releases, Common Changelog uses historical notes, as a generic (but unparsable) format that's suitable for any kind of note.

 ### 7.2.
 What about yanked releases?